apache/arrow/docs/source/python/benchmarks.rst

 To run the benchmarks for a locally-built Arrow, run ``asv dev`` or ``asv run --python=same``.

+We use conda environments as part of running the benchmarks.
+To use the ``asv`` setup, you must set the ``$CONDA_HOME`` environment variable to point to the root of your conda installation.

 Running for arbitrary Git revisions
 -----------------------------------